 Winter Fuel Payment - you have not received it before

-The following information is only relevant if you have never received a Winter Fuel Payment before.
+The following information is relevant if you have not received a Winter Fuel Payment before.
 Find out if you can claim it, how to claim it and how much you can get.
-There’s also information on what to do if there is a change in your situation.
+There’s also information about what to do if your personal circumstances have changed.

 Who can get it

-- you normally live in Great Britain or Northern Ireland on any day in the week of 17-23 September 2012
+- you lived in Northern Ireland or Great Britain on any day during 16-22 September 2013

-But you won’t qualify for a Winter Fuel Payment if, throughout the week of 17–23 September 2012:
+But you won’t qualify for a Winter Fuel Payment if, during the week of 16–22 September 2013:

 - you were in hospital for more than 52 weeks previously, getting free treatment as an inpatient